A Comprehensive Survey on Distributed Training of Graph Neural Networks: Background

 There are mainly three taxonomies of graphs:

-\begin{itemize} \item \textbf{Directed/Undirected Graphs:} Every edge in a directed graph has a fixed direction, indicating that the connection is only from a source vertex to a destination vertex.
+\begin{itemize} \item \textbf{Directed/Undirected Graphs:} Every edge in a directed graph has a fixed direction, indicating that the connection is only from a source vertex to a destination vertex. \Revise{ In directed graphs, a vertex's neighbors are typically classified as in-neighbors, referring to vertices connected by edges pointing towards the target vertex, and out-neighbors, referring to vertices connected by edges pointing away from the target vertex.
 However, in an undirected graph, the connection represented by an edge is bi-directional between the two vertices.
-An undirected graph can be transformed into a directed one, in which two edges in the opposite direction represent an undirected edge in the original graph.
+An undirected graph can be transformed into a directed one, in which two edges in the opposite direction represent an undirected edge in the original graph.}

 \item \textbf{Homogeneous/Heterogeneous Graphs:} Homogeneous graphs contain a single type of vertex and edge, while heterogeneous graphs contain multiple types of vertices and multiple types of edges.
 Thus, heterogeneous graphs are more powerful in expressing the relationships between different objects.